Brushing Your Yorkie

 Tangles are typical, especially in long-length hair.
 Even shorter coats can tangle if not combed often enough.
 Therefore, you should comb and brush your Yorkie once a day if it has a long coat and every two days if it has a shorter haircut.

 But, if you are utilizing the right brush and an effective coat spray, you may not need to brush too frequently.
-A Yorkshire Terrier brushing schedule for shaved or short coats could be at least twice per week.
+For example, a Yorkshire Terrier brushing schedule for shaved or short coats could be at least twice per week.

 For long coats, brushing at least three times a week is recommended.
 Still, even if the coat looks great and super clean, do the brushing on a schedule.